 Now when you want to apply to OMFS you can apply to a 4 year program or a 6 year program.
 The difference between the two is that the 6 year program is a dual degree meaning you would have a DDS but also go back to medical school to obtain an MD.
 Of course, I chose the longer route because like my dad always said to me "you'll always take the toughest path".
 And I do.
 And I love it.
 I wanted the MD-DDS dual degree because I wanted to have endless opportunities.
 The dual degree will allow me to apply to fellowships after residency if I so choose.
 It will also give me the background and experiences necessary to be able to communicate with my fellow colleagues from different medical specialities in the operating room.
 Finally and most importantly, it allows me to better care for my patients.

 I started my program July 1st, 2017.
-I am technically a resident but I am now part of the second year BU School of Medicine class as a full time medical student.
-Once I graduate from medical school in 2020, I will complete 1 year of general surgery, 8 months of Anesthesia and 2+ years of Oral & Maxillofacial Surgery service.
+I've already completed 2.5 years of medical school and now I've transitioned back to surgery service as an OMFS intern.
+Next year, I'll be doing 1 year of general surgery (that includes 5 months of anesthesia) followed by a final 2 years of Oral & Maxillofacial Surgery service.
 At the end of 6 years, I will be a surgeon.
 Yes I love Chanel espadrilles.
 Yes I love the classic Lady Dior bag.
 Yes I love the Anastassia Brow Wiz Pencil in Ebony.
 And yes I LOVE holding a 15 blade.